How to Protect Skin from Hard Water: 11 Solutions for Softer Skin and Hair

 Apple cider vinegar is one of the most powerful natural ingredients for cleaning hair.
 Apple cider vinegar contains acetic acid, which helps balance the pH level of our bodies, making it an excellent ingredient for detoxing.
 This recipe uses a few simple steps that are easy to do at home.

-Mix 1 part of vinegar to 3 parts of water.
+Mix 1 part of vinegar with 3 parts of water.
 Apply to wet hair and let sit for 5 minutes before rinsing.
 Put the vinegar mixture into your hair after you shampoo and work it through your hair, massaging your scalp as you do so.
+To keep your hair healthy, try alternating between vinegar treatments and shampoos.

 If you would like to add a little luxury to your treatment, you can combine your solution with coconut oil and lavender oil and spray it on.
 Leave it on for 15 minutes before rinsing, then spray and massage into your roots.
 Purified water should be used as your final rinse.
 Otherwise, vinegar’s effects will be countered.